 - Server Location: selecting Remote configures the encoder to upload the segment and manifest files to a remote server.
 Selecting Local configures the encoder to place the segments in its local web server, where they are directly-accessible to clients. - Segment (sec): Number of seconds per segment.
 This defines the approximate size (in seconds) for the above bitstream encoded files.
 The valid range is from 1 to 20 seconds.
 Note that the clients will experience latency approximately equal to the segment size times the number of segments. - Number of Segments: This defines the number of bitstream segments advertised in the playlist.
 The minimum number, as per the HLS specification, is 3.
 Some set-top boxes require 4 segments.
-Apple devices (iPads, iPods, etc.) work well with 3 segments. - Program Name: this is the program name that goes in the manifest.
-Most HLS clients ignore this information.
+Apple devices (iPads, iPhones, etc.) work well with 3 segments.